-SEER is an efficiency rating for ACs, and the bigger the number, the more efficient it is.
+SEER is an efficiency rating for air conditioners, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are mostly equal, if not a little better depending on the model you choose.
-The biggest difference between them is that heat pumps can also heat your home while an AC only cools.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the AC you choose.
+The greatest difference between them is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have very high electric bills.
-Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+Heat pumps are most effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have extremely high electric bills.
+Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump compare with a furnace?

 A furnace is a more powerful heating system